acourtes/migration-java8-java11/README.md

 Play with Modules

-- Database module : gives you the list of participantq for this Jam session
+- Database module : gives you the list of participants for this Jam session
 - Viewer module : Use the database module to check if your are in the list

 `GOAL :` export database module to use it on viewer module